aspettl/mailadmin/README.md

 * Roundcube password plugin API

 :warning: This is an early release to make the project available and get some feedback.
 And hopefully it is already of use to someone.
-Test coverage is definitely still lacking, CI missing and docker images are not yet pushed to a public repository.
+Have a look at the open issues for known limitations.

 ### Screenshots